 Section 2 pertains to choosing the flat panel overlay, installing and bracing the panels.

-- The next video is the application and bracing of the flat panels.
+- This video is about the application and bracing of the flat panels.

 - Install either the UX 2.0 or EXi 2.5 to the Ceiling

 The ceiling of the shipping container is a two step process.
 First you install the ceiling inserts.
 Then you choose to insulated with either the UX 2.0 or EX 2.5 flat panels.
 These panels are 48″ x 24″ and the direction of studs should run perpendicular to the inserts and parallel to the sidewalls of the container.